EQUAL PostOst: Activities

 EQUAL PostOst focuses on evacuating LGBTQ+ individuals from Russia, particularly transgender and non-binary people, amid transphobic legislation.
 It offers guidance on visas, asylum applications, and relocation programs (e.g., Social Year, Freelancer Visa, Au Pair) and advocates in Europe for expanded humanitarian programs for vulnerable groups.
 Over six months, the organization handled approximately 20 cases, achieving six successful evacuations, primarily from the North Caucasus.

 In 2024, EQUAL PostOst prevented the deportation of a Russian lesbian named Anna from Germany to Russia by intercepting her in Morocco and arranging her transfer to a third country.
-The organization collaborates with the Anti-War Committee of Russia, SK SOS, and other groups to provide psychological support and shelter placements.
+The organization collaborates with the Anti-War Committee of Russia, North Caucasus SOS, and other groups to provide psychological support and shelter placements.

 Evelina Chayka has stated that the persecution of LGBTQ+ individuals in Russia resembles genocide, involving prison torture, denunciations, and censorship.
 The organization also opposes the rise of anti-LGBTQ+ narratives in Europe.